 To the east of the frigidarium is room D, containing a black-and-white mosaic with geometric motifs.
 To the south-west of the frigidarium is heated room B, with in the west part an apse that was added in the third century.
 A black-and-white mosaic in this room is also an addition from the third century.
 Depicted are a Nereid on a sea-monster, and in the apse a naked, winged amorino on a sea-cow.

 In room F (c.
-13 x 8 m.) is a basin on a foot.
+13 x 8 m.) stands a large, stone basin on a foot.
 In this room many fragments were found of stucco reliefs that once decorated the ceiling.
 Depicted are gorgoneia, sea monsters, Nereids, Mercurius, and erotes (late second century AD).
 To the east are rooms A and E. Room A was heated, and contains a Hadrianic mosaic of wild animals hunting.
 Room E contains the remains of a mosaic depicting athletes, with a mutilated Greek inscription.
-In room G a waterwheel was found in the 1990's.
+At the south end, in room G, the wooden remains of a waterwheel were found in the 1990's.
 To the east of the wheel is a rectangular basin.
-The water may have been taken to a reservoir above a room to the north.
+Groundwater was lifted by slaves walking inside the wheel.
+The water may have been taken to a reservoir above a room to the north of the wheel.

 The building contains two bars.
 In the west part of the building is bar H, in the east part bar J. The bar counter in the south-east part of the latter room has disappeared almost completely.
-Room H contains remains of a bar counter in the north-west corner, a dolium defossum in the south-west corner, and next to this a masonry structure that was lined with marble.
+Room H contains remains of a bar counter in the north-west corner, a large buried storage jar (dolium defossum) in the south-west corner, and next to this a masonry structure that was lined with marble.

-In the building two mediaeval lime-kilns were found, with several statues.
+In the building two mediaeval lime-kilns were found, with several statues that for some reason were not burned.

 Plan of the baths.
 After SO I.